-49. Alternative opportunities for the Council may well present themselves, and the borrowing strategy will be designed to allow for this.
-The 'benchmark' for a borrowing opportunity is regarded at around gilts +0.80%.
+- 44. Alternative opportunities for the Council may well present themselves, and the borrowing strategy will be designed to allow for this.
+The 'benchmark' for a borrowing opportunity is refer to PWLB GF Certainty rate at +0.80% above the gilts and PWLB HRA concessionary rate at 0.40% above the gilts.
 It is unclear at this stage whether feasible PWLB competition will materialise, and it is likely to take some time to do so.
 Officers will continue to explore alternatives to the PWLB, working with the Council's treasury advisor, Link.
-PWLB rates will also be kept under regular monitor and review.

-50. Immediate liquidity needs can be satisfied by borrowing from other local authorities in the short term, consistent with the Council's current approved treasury management strategy.
+PWLB rates will also be kept under regular monitor and review. - 45.
+Immediate liquidity needs can be satisfied by borrowing from other local authorities in the short term, consistent with the Council's current approved treasury management strategy.